Thursday, October 27, 2005

 The bubble graph is also my favourite - and have a couple of examples to illustrate its power.

 Using the data from the BI Samples (available from OTN), I have used Discoverer to create a workbook that shows me how my product categories are doing - i.e. margins, sales, and change in margin over last year.
 And I want to see things in perspective - margins and changes in margin will be of greater interest for those products (or product categories) for my volume sellers.
-I can either use this crosstab as the basis for analysis, or I can crete a bubble graph as shown below: the bubble graph is a graph subtype available under the 'Scatter/Bubble' graph type.

 Take a look below: